 Change the selection mode to Add in the Tool Options pane.

-To see the size information when drawing selections, make sure information labels are turned on in the Pixelmator Pro preferences.
+To see the size information when drawing selections, make sure information labels are turned on in the Pixelmator Pro settings.

 Subtracting from a selection deselects the areas you draw over, keeping the rest of your existing selection.